orxfun/orx-parallel/examples/wasm/tsp/vanilla/computation/README.md

 wasm-web-threads = ["orx-parallel/wasm-web-threads"]
 ```

-Note that the change is only in configuration, parallel computation code remains the same.
+Note that the difference is only in configuration; parallel computation code remains the same.

 ## How it fits into the example